This post may contain affiliate links. Read my disclosure policy here.

 If you need to make any touch ups, spray some extra paint onto tin foil and use a paintbrush to fix small areas.

-How To Make Party Hats
+How To Make a Party Hat

 Tip 1 – Use Strong Paper